johans-work/berserk/README.md

 # Intro
 Berserk is a univeral ergonomic keyboard layout for programmable keyboards, that also offers a sensible default for split and 40% keyboards.

+requirements:

+- [ ] dual function keys and layers (offered by programmable firmware such as VIA/VIAL).

 features:

-- [ ] max 1u (1 key) finger travel
+- [ ] no finger travel (max 1u / 1 key)
-- [ ] compatible down to 40%, up to 100%
+- [ ] compatible with any keyboard
 - [ ] optimized for mouse use
 - [ ] eliminates dedicated mod keys
 - [ ] homerow mods optional except for the A key
 - [ ] room for at least 1 big spacebar for sound
 - [ ] ample free keys

-requirements:

-- [ ] dual function keys and layers (offered by programmable firmware such as VIA/VIAL).

-Most programmable keyboards don't come with layout instructions, and though solving the puzzle can be fun, this is tedious work that obstructs real work.
+Most programmable keyboards don't come with layout instructions, and though solving puzzles are fun, this can be tedious work that obstructs real work.
 Berserk isn't so much original as it is inevitable for anyone with similar requirements.
-Get a running start with berserk, or take anything works for you.
+Get a running start with berserk, or just take whatever works for you.
 I've also written a [custom keyboard guide](https://github.com/johans-work/custom-keyboard-guide).

 # Answers First